Everything About The National Flower Of India - Lotus

 - Lotus flowers contain air pockets to retain buoyancy on the surface of a body of water.

-- More than 740,000 acres of Chinese land is devoted to lotus cultivation, and lotuses are usually cultivated in a crop rotation system with rice and vegetables.
+- More than 740,000 acres of Chinese land are devoted to lotus cultivation, and lotuses are usually cultivated in a crop rotation system with rice and vegetables.